-- Material of the earcup – some manufacturers use synthetic materials that trap moisture resulting in an unpleasant clammy feeling.
-The best is the inert protein cushioning that is not only long lasting but also comfortable.
+- The material of the earcup – some manufacturers use synthetic materials that trap moisture resulting in an unpleasant clammy feeling.
+The best is the inert protein cushioning that is not only long-lasting but also comfortable.

-- Noise reduction ability – some models are good in reducing low frequency sounds effectively but less effective in canceling high-frequency sounds.
-Unfortunately, most noise that cause problems for people with autism spectrum disorders are highly pitched.
+- Noise reduction ability – some models are good in reducing low frequency sounds effective but less effective in canceling high-frequency sounds.
+Unfortunately, most noise that causes problems for people with autism spectrum disorders is highly pitched.
 To solve this, consider headphones that feature full-spectrum noise reduction.
 Those that reduce sounds by 25dB are better.